How To Buy A Used Camper Van

 When buying a used vehicle we don’t usually like the idea of financing.
 It seems that unless you have special circumstances where you can make a decent amount of money on the road but need to leave quickly then it makes more sense to save up properly with an emergency fund before committing to the lifestyle.

 If you’re thinking of financing, you’re likely setting your goals too high.
 Leasing is even worse because you shouldn’t be making heavy modifications to a vehicle you don’t own.

-When looking at vans, consider an emergency fund as part of the budget.
+When looking at vans for a diy conversion, consider an emergency fund as part of the budget.
 There are varying schools of thought on this, but it’s important to have a backup fund because when you’re on the road, if something breaks you’re out of your home!

 I like to price out a full motor swap to get a general idea of what kind of backup cash the particular vehicle will need.
 For our Dodge 1500, this is around $2k-$3.
 This is different for a Mercedes Sprinter which is closer to $15K.